By Mike Bennighof, Ph.D.

 Supporting Serbia’s river flotilla is a brigade-sized Marine Corps, well-trained by Russian advisors and armed with the most modern Russian weaponry.
 These ground forces are expected to fight in amphibious landings, to guard bridgeheads, and if necessary to engage in boarding operations on the river.

 Serbia’s participation in the Second Great War was never a question; her dynasty, government and military – though not all of her people – have burned for renewed war since the moment the last war ended.
 The only question has been when the Tsar would unleash his small but fanatic ally.
 That signal came in August 1940, when Imperial Russian tanks and aircraft stormed into Poland.

 Don’t wait to put River Fleets on your game table!
-Join the Gold Club and find out how to get it before it's gone forever!
+Join the Gold Club and find out how to get it!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.